willr-seriousprojects/maker-dao/README.md

 ```
 Understanding of tokens to be done
 ```
-Can be either or both:
+Can be either or both bearer/registered:
 - base layer tokens (eth, btc)
 - utility tokens
 - work tokens - get paid to do some work